Employees

 Cancelling annual holidays

-Sometimes you or your employer may wish to cancel annual holidays that have already been arranged.
+Sometimes you or your employer might want to cancel annual holidays that have already been arranged.

 - take a holiday at another time, or

-- reduce the amount of annual holidays taken.
+- reduce the amount of annual holidays you take.

 Any changes to arrangements should be in writing.

-Vinh has been working as an administrator for a small mechanic for two years.
+Vinh has been working as an administrator for a small mechanic for 2 years.
 He has arranged with his boss to take 2 weeks of his annual holidays over the school holidays in a month’s time.
-One week before Vinh is about to go on holiday, Vinh’s boss asks him to cancel his arranged annual holidays as the workshop has become unexpectedly busy.
+1 week before Vinh is about to go on holiday Vinh’s boss asks him to cancel his arranged annual holidays as the workshop has become unexpectedly busy.

-Vinh does not agree to cancel all his requested holidays, as he wants to spend time with his family over the school holidays.
-However, he does offer to defer 2 days of his arranged annual holidays and work these days to support the business.
+Vinh does not agree to cancel all his requested holidays because he wants to spend time with his family over the school holidays.
+However, he does offer to postpone 2 days of his arranged annual holidays and work these days to support the business.

 When employment ends

-When you leave a job, if you have unused annual holidays, or have annual holidays you are not yet entitled to take (as you have not yet worked 12 months), your employer must pay you their cash equivalent in your final pay.
+When you leave a job, if you have unused annual holidays or have annual holidays you are not yet entitled to take (because you have not yet worked 12 months), your employer must pay you their cash equivalent in your final pay.